 I was a little disappointed, but mainly confused.
 The Microsoft’s PR machine was loudly broadcasting news that Vista shipped with an amazing quantity of drivers.
 In fact actual language was something like: “Vista ships with more drivers than XP had when it shipped”.
 On a large scale, I feel the Microsoft PR machine was really communicating this broader message: Run, don’t walk, to your favorite computer store and buy Vista today!
 Because this OS will work with your hardware, and you will be happy!

 At least, that’s the message I took away from Microsoft’s marketing colossus.
 Looking back, I’d wasted a dozen hours and was considerably less than happy.

 What I find slightly dishonest with this marketing tact is: statistics can be made to lie.
-Let’s look at the situation from a different and truthful angle.
+Let’s look at the situation from a different angle.
 Vista did ship with a bunch of drivers, but many mainstream and very functional computers could not run Vista because drivers were not available.
-Bunches of people purchased Vista and quickly realized that drivers they needed were not available for their existing hardware.
+Some people purchased Vista and quickly realized that drivers they needed weren’t available for their hardware.
 I wonder if anyone has readily available statistics showing that when it first shipped, Vista ran on a smaller percentage of available hardware than XP did when it first shipped.

 My personal opinion regarding non-cutting edge hardware: driver development is the responsibility of the operating system maker.
 Case in point: Nvidia was not going to develop my SATA driver because… Nvidia won’t see a dime of profit if they developed the driver (but Microsoft will profit from more Vista sales).
-In fact, Nvidia officially stated that nForce2 hardware was “too old” and they are only developing Vista drivers for NForce3.
-So, about a year after Vista ships… Microsoft finally develops and ships the NForce2 driver.
-Problem solved… about one year too late.
+In fact, Nvidia officially stated that the nForce2 (motherboard with integrate SATA) hardware was “too old” and they’re only developing Vista drivers for NForce3.
+So, about a year after Vista ships… Microsoft finally develops and ships that NForce2 driver.
+Problem solved… just one year too late.